Jakesphere/Decision-Induction-Tree/PLEASE_README.md

 will divide your data set in half, every row before split is used as the test set, every row after is used to generate the induction tree).

+My source code is decision_tree.cpp

 I have attached some testbenches so you can try out the code yourself.

 You can find more at https://archive.ics.uci.edu/